 Hey, what would your reaction be if your dog or cat suddenly started talking to you?

 - Sandra: What’s up, Woo?
-Did you miss me while I was in school?
+Did you miss me while I was at school?

 - Woo: Sure!
 Who wouldn’t prefer the company of a charming lady to bitter loneliness?